St. Petersburg International Economic Forum: SPIEF timeline

 The Forum was held on June 6–8, 2008.
 The emergence of new centers of economic growth resulted in changes in the structure and development trends of global commodity and financial markets.
-The global financial crisis and problems associated with the dollar's decline, the emergence of sovereign investment funds, and a rise in energy and food prices are individual manifestations of such processes.
+The 2008 financial crisis and problems associated with the dollar's decline, the emergence of sovereign investment funds, and a rise in energy and food prices are individual manifestations of such processes.
 The problem of climate change can be added to the list, the solution of which requires not just individual, but collective efforts on the part of the majority of the world's nations.
 The existing institutions of global economic management had been shaped in a different era, and now they do not fulfill their purpose of preventing recessionary trends and diminishing their negative effects, both for individual countries and the entire global economy.
 In such conditions, many nations act individually in order to protect their national interests.
 Such uncoordinated actions may cause the unjustified rise of protectionism.
 Fundamental reform of institutions and principles of global governance is essential for a more accurate reckoning of both national and global interests.